Monday, November 24, 2025

 - Saturday, December 13 9:00am

 Over the course of this 6 month series, hikers will go through the entire La Crosse Blufflands, starting on the south side and moving north.
-The Juniper property trail is moderate to easy with some uphills.
+The Juniper property trail (aka Haas trail) is moderate to easy with some uphills.
 The plan is to hike out and back for approximately 2.5 miles total.
-Meet at the Crown Blvd trailhead.
-Note: there is no parking lot.
+Small off-road parking lot.
 Side of the road parking is narrow.
 Check out the group's Facebook page events for additional hikes coming up.
 Sponsor: Blufflands Hiking Group

 - Thursday, December 18 1-4:00pm